 As of 2019, Canada’s consumer debt exceeded $2.3 trillion dollars.
 This is due to the ease and immediacy of instruments like high credit cards or payday loans.
 Additionally, because mortgage interest rates are now between 1-2%, Canadians nationwide may feel the looming effects of financial insecurity.
 Consumer insolvencies have been on the rise over the last several years.
-Additionally, with the effects of the COVID-19 pandemic, experts expect an absolute flood of bankruptcies by the end of 2020.
+Additionally, with the effects of the worldwide shutdowns, experts expect an absolute flood of bankruptcies by the end of 2020.

 Declaring insolvency is one of the most difficult and crushing positions that a family can be in.
 It shakes your safety and security to the very core.
 If you or your loved ones are faced with a dire financial situation, it’s hard not to let your emotions guide your decision-making.
 It pays to understand the full range of options available to you.
 While it might make sense to turn toward a Licensed Insolvency Trustee (LIT) or a credit counselor for answers, it’s important you realize the duties they must uphold to the creditors, the conflicts of interest they face, and how they are paid/funded.

-Our competition likes to advertise their services loud and proud.
+Debt help companies like to advertise their services loud and proud.
 If you were to visit Canada’s official bankruptcy site, you would find an entire page full of carefully-constructed language defining what a LIT is and the role that they perform.
 That language is designed to foster trust without revealing how a LIT actually works.
 It’s always in the details, isn’t it?
 Their verbiage includes phrases like, “Not just anyone can become a LIT; it requires accreditation and a body to oversee it.”
 This makes it seem like not only is a licensed insolvency trustee the preferred option, it’s the only option.

 “The mandate of a trustee in bankruptcy is to maximize the value of the assets vested in the trustee on a bankruptcy for the purpose of providing a dividend to the creditors to partially satisfy their claims.”